-If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery store, your mind whirls with possibilities.
+If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery, your mind whirls with possibilities.
 The cute little shapes seem to embody the essence of fall.
-The problem is that once you get them home, the gourds are a bit lacking somehow.
-Sure, they look OK on their own in a bowl, but if you really want to get creative, design-wise, you’ll need to add some key seasonal ingredients.
+The problem is that once you get them home, the gourds seem a bit lacking.
+Sure, you can toss them in a bowl.
+But, if you really want to get creative, decorating with gourds requires some added seasonal ingredients.

 Bottle gourds growing in a garden

-Today in the United States, there are three types of gourds that are typically grown: Lagenarias, or hard shells, that are mainly used in crafts; Luffas (also spelled loofah), most commonly used as sponges and Cucurbitas, a family of flowering plants that include the ones we call decorative or ornamental.
+Today in the United States, there are three types of gourds that are typically grown: Lagenarias, or hard shells, that are mainly used in crafts; Luffas, that are most commonly used as sponges and Cucurbitas, a family of flowering plants that include the ones we call decorative or ornamental.

 Cantine variety of ornamental gourds

-A whole lot smaller than ordinary gourds, ornamental gourds are known for their curious forms.
-These include bottle, kettle, pear, crown of thorns, egg and the popular cantine that looks like a miniature pumpkin.
-The unusual shapes result from the gourds’ tendency to cross-pollinate with each other as well as with larger pumpkins and squash.
+Known for their small size, ornamental gourds typically exhibit curious forms.
+These include bottle, kettle, pear, crown of thorns, egg and the popular cantine that looks like a mini pumpkin.
+The unusual shapes result from the gourds’ tendency to cross-pollinate not only with each other, but also with pumpkins and squash.
 This allows for an endless supply of design possibilities.

-A good plan of action before getting started is to first assemble some seasonal items that will add color and interest to your ornamental gourds.
-If you’re considering a dry arrangement, leaves, twigs, nuts and feathers act as great accents.
-Try pheasant feathers, curly willow branches, walnuts or pinecones.
+Before getting started, a good plan of action is to first assemble some seasonal items that will add color and interest to your ornamental gourds.
+If you’re considering a dry arrangement, leaves, twigs, nuts and feathers provide great decorative accents.
+Or, try pheasant feathers, curly willow branches, walnuts or pinecones for a heightened appeal.

 Curly willow branches at amazon.com